The specification states that you need to be able to explain, identify and evaluate each of the following methods of measuring the brain;

 Explain: While EEG detects changes in brain waves, it cannot determine whether these changes are caused by the stimuli being presented or other factors that are causing brain activity.
 It is impossible to determine what specifically is causing any reading or changes in readings.

-Point: A weakness of EEG’s is the Spatial Resolution.
+Point: A weakness of EEGs is their poor spatial resolution.

 Evidence: EEG electrodes measure electrical activity at the scalp surface.

-Explain: this can therefore only tell us a rough location of that activity, but cannot tell us the depth or pinpoint the exact location of it.
-Behaviours such as memory would be difficult to localize using this method due to the areas typically associated with memory being so far from the surface of the cerebrum.
+Explain: Thus we can only learn the rough location of brain activity, as the EEG cannot tell us how deep within the brain it is occurring.
+Behaviours such as memory would be difficult to localise using this method due to the areas typically associated with memory being so far from the surface of the cerebrum.

-Point: A strength of EEG’s is the temporal resolution.
+Point: A strength of EEGs is their excellent temporal resolution.

-Evidence: EEG offers excellent temporal resolution, capturing rapid changes in brain activity within milliseconds.
+Evidence: Due to the fact that the electrodes detect activity very quickly, an EEG offers excellent temporal resolution, capturing rapid changes in brain activity within milliseconds.

-Explain: EEG’s ability to track real-time brain changes allows researchers to see slight changes in activity, as they happen.
+Explain: EEGs ability to track real-time brain changes allows researchers to see slight changes in activity as they happen.
 For example, slight changes in sleep stages or the pattern of an epileptic seizure, thus leading to a better understanding of that behaviour.
-Compared to fMRI’s which might miss certain changes.
+In this respect they are better than fMRIs, which might miss rapid, transient changes.

-Point: A strength of EEG’s is the cost in comparison to other methods of measuring the brain.
+Point: A strength of EEGs is their low cost in comparison to other methods of measuring the brain.

 Explain: The affordability of EEG technology expands opportunities for researchers to conduct large-scale studies, facilitating greater access to brain research across diverse populations and settings in psychology.

-Evidence: EEGs are used clinically to diagnose various neurological conditions such as epilepsy and sleep disorders.
+Evidence: EEGs are used clinically to diagnose various neurological conditions, such as epilepsy and sleep disorders, which show characteristic patterns of brain activity.

 Explain: In psychology, EEG diagnostics aid in understanding the neural underpinnings of mental health conditions, informing treatment strategies and enhancing patient care.